Mark Speight

 Mark Warwick Fordham Speight (6 August 1965 – 7 April 2008) was an English television presenter and host of children's art programme SMart.
-Speight was born in Seisdon, Staffordshire, and left school at 16 to become a cartoonist.
-He took a degree in commercial and graphic art and, while working in television set construction, heard of auditions for a new children's art programme.
-Speight was successful in his audition and became one of the first presenters of SMart, working on it for 14 years.
+Speight was born in Seisdon, Staffordshire, and left school at sixteen years old to become a cartoonist.
+He took a degree in commercial and graphic art and, while working in television set construction; heard of auditions for a new children's art programme.
+Speight was successful in his audition and became one of the first presenters of SMart, working on it for fourteen years.

 Speight was also a presenter on See It Saw It, where he met his future fiancée, actress and model Natasha Collins.
 He took part in live events, such as Rolf on Art and his own Speight of the Art workshops for children.
 He was involved in charity work; he became the president of the Muscular Dystrophy Campaign's Young Pavement Artists Competition, and was a spokesperson for Childline.

-In January 2008, Speight found Collins's body in the bath of their shared London flat.
-He was arrested on suspicion of her murder, but not charged with any offence.
+In January 2008, Speight found Collins' body in the bath of their London flat.
+He was initially arrested on suspicion of her murder, but not charged.
 An inquest later determined that Collins had died of a drug overdose and severe burns from hot water, and it was death by misadventure.
-In April that year, Speight was reported missing and was later discovered to have hanged himself near Paddington station.
+In April 2008, Speight was reported missing and was later discovered to have hanged himself near Paddington station.
 Two suicide notes were discovered, describing how he could no longer live without Collins.

 Early life

 Speight was born in Seisdon, Staffordshire.
 He grew up in the village of Tettenhall, Wolverhampton and had two siblings, Tina-Louise Richmond (née Speight), and Jason Speight.
 His father, Oliver Warwick Speight, is a property developer, and his mother, Jacqueline Fordham Speight (née Parker), was an art teacher.
-Jacqueline died on 5 September 2008, aged 62.
+Jacqueline outlived her son by five months, and died on 5 September 2008.
+She was 62 years old.
 Speight attended the private school Tettenhall College for a year, before moving to state comprehensive Regis School, now known as King's C.E.
-School, also in Tettenhall, at the age of 12.
+School, also in Tettenhall, at the age of twelve.
 Speight stated in an interview he was a slow learner at school, with a short attention span, and art was a way for him to communicate.
 He said he did "very badly" because he was a victim of bullying, and the "daily ordeal for two years" forced him to become the "class joker".
-Speight left aged 16 and went on to attend Bilston Art School, where he took a degree in commercial and graphic art.
+Speight left school at sixteen and went on to attend Bilston Art School, where he took a degree in commercial and graphic art.